RC Airplanes Simplified

 2-stage turbo model jet engines are more expensive than single stage models but are the way to go today, for helicopters and turboprops

-The first stage of these engines are identical to the micro turbine used in fixed wing RC jets and are explained in more detail, on the page "RC Jet Engines Simplified"
+The first stage of these engines are identical to the micro turbine used in fixed wing RC jets and are explained in more detail, on the page "RC Jet Engines Simplified".
+Click here to visit the page.

 Below you will find the performance specifications for the Wren 44 Helicopter package.